 In this guide, I’ll cover Uganda’s top tourist attractions including nature and wildlife spotting, adventure travel activities, cultural activities, city attractions, foods to try, and more.
 Whether you’re looking to trek to meet the mountain gorillas, raft down the Nile, explore the local culture, or relax on the shores of Lake Victoria, Uganda offers something for everyone.

-If you’d prefer, you can watch my condensed version in the video below.
+If you’d prefer, you can watch my condensed version in my YouTube video below.

 The Best Things to Do in Uganda

 1. Visit Lake Bunyonyi